 6. Drinking teas containing honey, ginger or chamomile can assist in eczema care.
 Foods such as peas, snow peas, split pea soup and ginger soup are good choices for calming eczema.
 Try this Chinese tonic as it is known to help.

 7. Stress can cause an outbreak of eczema.
 Try oral Rescue Remedy made with plants and herbs.
 Just spray it under the tongue to calm nerves.
+Get it at a health food store.
 Seek the attention of a dermatologist if stress persists but do also ask about natural calming alternatives – instead of drugs – if possible.

 8. Milk thistle (a supplement) can help relieve eczema as well as detoxify the liver.
 It can also help balance hormones.
 Check with your doctor before taking supplements.